 THIS ARTICLE MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ DISCLAIMER FOR MORE INFO.

 Now, let’s talk about the house sitting community for a second, because I think if people knew how wonderful it was, they would jump right in!

 I first stumbled upon the world of house sitting from some Digital Nomads that I follow who introduced me to Nat & Jodie of the House Sitting Academy (all virtually of course).

-I knew immediately that house sitting was for me and signed up for the House Sitting Academy online course to learn everything I could. (update: the House Sitting Academy is now rolled into Nat & Jodie’s full Travel Lifestyle Plan that provides a whole host of resources to living the full-time travel lifestyle.)
+I knew immediately that house sitting was for me and signed up for the House Sitting Academy online course to learn everything I could. (update May 2019: the House Sitting Academy is now rolled into Nat & Jodie’s full Travel Lifestyle Plan that provides a whole host of resources to living the full-time travel lifestyle.
+Check it ou!)

-Not only have I been able to find consistent house sits while in NZ, but I’m now a part of a close-knit group of house sitters located all over the world.
+Not only have I been able to find consistent house sits while in New Zealand, but I’m now a part of a close-knit group of house sitters located all over the world.
 When possible, we try to meet up in person, which happens more often than you might think!

 The other house sitters I’ve met and interacted with online are all some of the kindest, warmest and most authentic people I’ve met in the online travel space.
 And the homeowners that have welcomed me into their homes and families have been the same!